Type 38 rifle: History and development

-Description and variant types
+Variants

 The Type 38 rifle used the 6.5×50mm Arisaka cartridge.
 This cartridge produces little recoil when fired.
 However, while on par with the Norwegian and Italian 6.5 mm military cartridges of the time, the 6.5×50mm was not as powerful as several others in use by other nations.
 The Type 38 at 128 cm was the longest rifle of the war, due to the emphasis on bayonet training for the Japanese soldier of the era, whose average height was 160 cm.
 The rifle was even longer when the 40 cm Type 30 bayonet was fixed.
 The Type 38 was fairly heavy, at about 4.25 kg.

-Post-war inspection of the Type 38 by the U.S. military and the National Rifle Association found that the Type 38's receiver was the strongest bolt action of any nation's and capable of handling more powerful cartridges.
+Post-war inspection of the Type 38 by the U.S. military and the National Rifle Association of America found that the Type 38's receiver was the strongest bolt action of any nation's and capable of handling more powerful cartridges.

 Nomenclature note: In the West, Japanese equipment is commonly referred to as "Type XX", rather than "Model XX".
 In the case of a firearm, "model" is a more accurate interpretation of the SHIKI (式) character, but the word "type" has become well-established by collectors for decades.